 In Georgia, what happens when you get a 2nd DUI?
 If you get a second DUI, and especially if your two DUIs are "back-to-back," state prosecutors will not be in a mood to reduce charges or negotiate on tough jail time as part of your punishment.

 What is the DUI Court Program?
 In fact, in well over half of all Georgia counties, any DUI charges second offense defendants will find that their cases will be expedited, so that you can be told about the "DUI Court" program offered as an alternative.
-If the DUI court program is unacceptable, your DUI lawyer may have a difficult time reducing the severity of your second DUI penalties if you are convicted.For a Second Conviction of DUI what is the Penalty?
+If the DUI court program is unacceptable to you, your DUI lawyer may have a difficult time reducing the severity of your second DUI penalties, but only if you are convicted.

 These DUI punishments for a DUI second offense are very severe and this is part of the law that is made in Georgia for purposes of deterring people from getting in trouble again.
 Without doubt, these DUI penalties can harm you, your job, your family, and your long-term future.

 Links to other Related Pages about Georgia DUI Laws

 Can I get my CDL back after 2 DUIs?
 Most calls about commercial driving privileges come from people who previously were CDL drivers and have had 2 DUI-DWI convictions.

 But, for those who have never had their commercial driving overlay permits, "can I get a CDL with 2 D.U.I.," will not apply at all until 10 years have passed since the conviction date of that 2nd offense DUI.
 Then, many trucking companies will not employ such CDL license holders, due to their liability insurance company "rules."

 Ask about our liberal legal fee monthly payment plans, if needed.
 If your arrest occurred in another state, go to this national directory of DWI-DUI lawyers near me.